FareHarbor/fh-sites-take-home-challenge/challenge-js/README.md

-<h2>PHP Take Home Challenge</h2>
+<h2>JS Take Home Challenge</h2>

-#### Make sure you are in the `/challenge-php` directory.
+#### Make sure you are in the `/challenge-js` directory.

-This repository includes a `composer.json` file which will install PHPUnit.
-[If you don't have composer, you can find instructions on installing it here.](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-macos) It also includes a default phpunit configuration.
-After running `composer install` you should be able to run:
+This repository includes a `package.json` file which will install PHPUnit.
+[If you don't have npm, you can find instructions on installing it here.](https://www.npmjs.com/get-npm) It also includes a default mocha configuration.
+After running `npm install` you should be able to run:

-- `composer test-poker`
+- `npm test`

 Please be sure all included unit tests are passing before you submit your solution.

 # Poker Hand Ranker
-To run the provided tests, run `composer test-poker`.
+To run the provided tests, run `npm test`.

 Write code that will take in a poker hand, evaluate it and determine its rank.